SahilChipkar/hackformers_0coding_8/README.md

 ✅ Used MachineLearning to text from image OCR

-✅ Created template ready for api to on 3rd party task
+✅ Created template ready for api to add on 3rd party task